abbasatayee/lottery/DEPLOYMENT.md

 Vercel doesn't recognize client-side routes by default.
 When you navigate to `/admin` directly, Vercel looks for a file at that path, but since it's a React Router route, it doesn't exist as a physical file.

+Additionally, there was a dependency conflict with `react-leaflet@5.0.0` requiring React 19, but the project uses React 18.

 ## Solution

 I've added the necessary configuration files to handle client-side routing properly.